NAThompson/ADIOS2/docs/user_guide/source/setting_up/source/ctest.rst

 Running Tests
 *************

-ADIOS2 uses `googletest <https://github.com/google/googletest>`_ to enable automatic testing after a CMake build.
-To run tests just type after building with make, run:
+To run the unit tests type

 .. code-block:: bash

     $ ctest

-      or
-    $ make test
+in the build directory.

-The following screen will appear providing information on the status of each finalized test:
+The following screen will appear providing information on the status of each test:

 .. code-block:: bash